michalschott/tf-aws-ebs-environment/README.md

 This simple module is designed to:
 * create Elastic Beanstalk environment inside provided application (inside VPC)

+**This module is designed to work with Elastic Beanstalk Docker platforms.**

 ## Inputs

 | Name | Description | Type | Default | Required |